adonisjs/legacy-docs/3.0/security.md

 npm i --save adonis-middleware
 ```

-Installed provider makes sure to register all the middleware to the IoC container, which later can be referenced inside your Http kernel file.
+Next we need to register the `AppMiddlewareProvider`.
+Which will bind all the middleware to the IoC container, later to be used inside the Http kernel file.

 ##### bootstrap/app.js
 ```javascript